-Microsoft has released a new Hybrid Configuration wizard that simplifies the configuration of a hybrid deployment, allows for more flexibility with your hybrid configuration, and ensures you are always running the most up to date versions of the experience.
+Microsoft has released a new Hybrid Configuration wizard (HCW) that simplifies the configuration of a hybrid deployment, allows for more flexibility with your hybrid configuration, and ensures you are always running the most up-to-date versions of the experience.
 This version of the hybrid wizard is built into Exchange 2016 and releases of Exchange 2013 starting with Cumulative Update 10, but even if you're running an older Exchange 2013 cumulative update (CU) or Exchange 2010 Service Pack 3 (SP3), you can still download the new wizard.

-Q: What versions of Exchange support the new Hybrid Configuration wizard?
+Which versions of Exchange support the new Hybrid Configuration wizard?

-Q: Will this Hybrid Configuration wizard work with Exchange 2007?
+Will this Hybrid Configuration wizard work with Exchange 2007?

-A: You can configure a hybrid deployment with Exchange 2007 in your organization.
+You can configure a hybrid deployment with Exchange 2007 in your organization.
 However, to do so you need to deploy at least one server running Exchange 2013 that meets the requirements above.

-Q: Can I opt out of the new Hybrid Configuration wizard?
+Can I opt out of the new Hybrid Configuration wizard?

-No. The new Hybrid Configuration wizard is the only wizard that's supported in Exchange 2010, Exchange 2013 and Exchange 2016 today.
+No. The new Hybrid Configuration wizard is the only supported way in Exchange 2010/2013/2016/2019 to configure hybrid mode.

-A: Yes.
+Yes.
 Make sure you have at least one server that meets the current Hybrid Configuration wizard requirements and then run it.
 The wizard will know the current state of your hybrid configuration and seamlessly take you through the upgrade process.

 Does the Exchange hybrid server in my on-premises organization require an Exchange license?